We build impact bridges that vertebrate society and strengthen social impact institutions globally.

 • Global, open-ended, short-term private debt fund with quarterly liquidity and monthly valuation.

-• Strategy with strong emphasis on capital preservation with target net return of 3%-5% and track record since September 2019.
+• Strategy with strong emphasis on capital preservation and track record since September 2019.

 • Highly diversified with investment in more than 80 countries and financing to thousands of companies and millions of micro-entrepreneurs.